Ephemeral-Dust/POE2TradeUtility/README.md

 - Add a feature to track items you message people about.
 - Add a feature to check stats of rings and amulets with different quality types.

+## Change Notes

+- Version 0.0.2: Added a feature to track items you message people about, as well as ability to manually track item prices.
+Expanded the settings tab to enable more customization.
+Refactored the code to be more modular.
+- Version 0.0.1: Initial release.

 ## Support

 Any support is greatly appreciated and will help me continue to develop this project and any future projects.